 Contact: pierrepoussin@gmail.com +1.(416).880.6427 résumé

-Recently in his studio, he has been pursuing small-scale sculpture and exploring themes about mental health, addiction, and inheritance.
+Recently in his studio, he has also been pursuing small-scale sculpture and exploring themes about mental health, addiction, and inheritance.
 He extends his thanks to his generous donors as well as the Ontario Arts Council and the Ontario Government for their support.

 Funding generously provided by the Ontario Arts Council